 Modify your project and add custom elements to define the Ribbon structure:

 - Open your SharePoint Project and click Add New Item.
 In this example, we will be selecting the template Module and have named it CustomAction:

-- In my example, I have created a custom command item which will be located on the Ribbon which I have customized.
+- In my example, I have created a custom command item that will be located on the Ribbon which I have customized.

 - Open the project’s Feature Design.
 Add the module you created above—CustomAction—to the items in the features pane:

 Execute the client script when the Ribbon is clicked and open your custom page:

 - In Solution Explorer, add two new SharePoint folders titled Images and Layouts.
 These folders will be used to store the images used in your project as well as your custom page:

 - In the Images folder, add an icon image that can be accessed on your Ribbon.

 - In the Layouts folder, add your custom page and client scripts:

 - To add your Custom Page to your SharePoint site, open the Layouts folder.
 Right-click the folder and select Add New Item.
 For this example, we will be adding an Application Page from a SharePoint 2010 template: